Computational Photography

 A: Platforms downrank noisy, low-contrast, or banded imagery after compression.
 Our pipeline is built to survive the algorithm:

-• We improve for detail at target bitrates so texture holds.
+• We fine-tune for detail at target bitrates so texture holds.

 • We pre-condition color so brand reds don’t clip into orange.